strapi/strapi/docs/3.x.x/guides/deployment.md

 You will need the **database name**, **username** and **password** to continue to the next step of [configuring that database.json file](#local-development-configuration).

-2. Install MongoDB

 ### Local Development Configuration

 - You must have [Git installed and set-up locally](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).
-- You must have created a repository for your Strapi Project and have your development project initilized to this repository.
+- You must have created a repository for your Strapi project and have your development project initilized to this repository.

 In your code editor, you will need to edit a file called `database.json`.
 Replace the contents of the file with the following, but change the `username`, `password` and `database` to match your installation.